altunenes/sorceress/docs/explanations of illusions.md

 ## This page is trying to explain all optical illusions

 First, let's import the package.
-I usally import the package like this:
+I usually import the package like this:

 `from sorceress import sorceress`